Les chasseurs luttent contre la Bête du Gévaudan

 Jean-Marc Moriceau

-The Beast of Gévaudan, the end of the enigma
+The Beast of Gévaudan, end of the mystery ?

 Year of publication of the presented edition : 2015 (72 pages)